fs-c/maniac/README.md

 #### Map fetching

-On Windows, if no `-m` switch is passed, `maniac` will attempt to read the beatmap from the window title, and idle while you're in the menus.
+If no `-m` switch is passed, `maniac` will attempt to read the beatmap from the window title, and idle while you're in the menus.

 Beatmaps are read from the `DEFAULT_OSU_PATH` defined in `osu.h`, and it is assumed that the folder structure has not been tampered with (eg that `Songs/` contains only folders, etc).